 It’s important to remember that the purpose of knowledge management is not to merely become more knowledgeable, but to create, understand and apply knowledge with the intention of better realizing the organization’s mission, vision and processes.

-To further your thinking on this topic or learn how to build your knowledge management strategy, be sure to check out our free, downloadable knowledge management templates.
+To further your thinking on this topic or learn how to build your knowledge management strategy, download our free knowledge management ebook below.